tahoma2d/tahoma2d_docs/source/toonzscript.rst

 ToonzScript specifications
 --------------------------
-Built on the foundaments of ECMAScript, ToonzScript retains a degree of similarity to the JavaScript syntax but, at the same time, implements some functions and several classes specifically built to make easier the interaction with the OpenToonz software architecture.
+Built on the foundaments of ECMAScript, ToonzScript retains a degree of similarity to the JavaScript syntax but, at the same time, implements some functions and several classes specifically built to make easier the interaction with the Tahoma software architecture.
 Here follows the list of the ToonzScript specifications:

 .. _commands: